Hourly to Salary Calculator

 🔒Everything runs in your browser — nothing you enter is stored, sent anywhere, or seen by anyone.
 Privacy Policy

 The hourly to salary calculator converts any hourly wage to its annual, monthly, weekly, and daily equivalents in one step.
 Reach for it when comparing a job offer quoted in hours against a salaried role, checking whether a freelance rate covers your income target, or just understanding what your take-home adds up to across the year.
 It is particularly useful for people switching between hourly and salaried work.
-A job posting might advertise $28/hour while another offers a $55,000 salary — without doing the math, it is hard to know which pays better.
+A job posting might advertise £18/hour while another offers a £35,000 salary — without doing the maths, it is hard to know which pays better.
 This calculator makes the comparison immediate and honest.
-Freelancers and contractors can use it in reverse: if you need $70,000 per year and plan to bill 45 weeks at 35 hours per week, the required hourly rate is $44.44.
+Freelancers and contractors can use it in reverse: if you need £45,000 per year and plan to bill 46 weeks at 35 hours per week, the required hourly rate is £27.96.
 Adjust the hours and weeks fields to model different workloads.
-All figures are gross pay — before income tax, self-employment tax, or other deductions.
-Figures apply to any currency.
+All figures are gross pay — before income tax, National Insurance, or other deductions.
+The calculator works for any currency; change the inputs to match your situation.

 The Hourly to Salary Calculator is designed to give you an accurate answer in seconds.
 Follow these steps: